josemtrres/josemtrres.github.io/README.md

 # josetrres.github.io
-This is de new version of my porfolio developed in React
+This is the new version of my porfolio developed in React